5 most successful footballers with obscure nationalities

 Before the midfield maestro, however, came the class of 1998, the leading light of which was Davor Suker, who was also a Real Madrid player.

-Croatia caused a stir at the World Cup that year, nearly reaching the final at the expense of eventual winners France, and Suker, a striker, was a key contributor to their efforts, scoring six times during the finals to win the Golden Boot, while he also claimed the Silver Ball as the tournament’s outstanding player, finishing ahead of Zinedine Zidane but behind Ronaldo.
+Croatia caused a stir at the World Cup that year, nearly reaching the final at the expense of eventual winners France.
+Suker, a striker, was a key contributor to their efforts, scoring six times during the finals to win the Golden Boot.
+At the same time, he also claimed the Silver Ball as the tournament’s outstanding player, finishing ahead of Zinedine Zidane but behind Ronaldo.

 Such was his impact overall that year, in which he also helped Real Madrid win the Champions League, he finished second in the Ballon d’Or voting, with only Zidane outstripping him.

 He later turned out for Arsenal and was a UEFA Cup runner-up in 2000.
 He was Croatia’s first world-class player, although since delving into football politics when he retired, he has become a divisive figure and has been involved in numerous controversies.

 While there is a case for Samuel Eto’o, Didier Drogba or perhaps even Mohamed Salah to be named the greatest African footballer of all time, the honour of being the only person from the continent to win the Ballon d’Or rests with George Weah of Liberia.

 He had been playing in Cameroon when he was signed by Arsene Wenger’s Monaco in 1988 when he was 21.
 It did not take him long to adapt to a new lifestyle, though as he thrived in France, leading Wenger to comment: “Weah was a real surprise.
 I have never seen any player explode on to the scene like he did.”